meghana-vyakaranam/Groundwork/README.md

 `unit`, `calories`, `protein_g`, `carbs_g`, `fat_g`, `fiber_g`, and an
 `aliases` list.
 Values are reasonable per-serving approximations, not lab-measured.

-## Design reference

-`design_a_sage_v2.html` (the original click-through mockup provided alongside the PRD) is the visual reference for colors, spacing, and component patterns — useful if you're iterating on `templates/` or `static/style.css` later.
-Two things were added beyond that mockup, since it didn't cover them: the Strava sync banner/preview table, and a "Save" button on manual meal entry (the mockup's manual-entry form was a non-interactive demo).

 ## Project structure